-Moyo Collection is a United States-based gallery encompassing stone and wooden sculptures.
-The art is predominantly Shona sculpture from Zimbabwe, where our artists work hands-on in the field.
+Artistic Africa Gallery is a United States-based gallery encompassing stone and wooden sculptures.
+Our art, Moyo Collection, is predominantly Shona sculpture from Zimbabwe, where our artists work hands-on in the field.
 We are committed to first-class customer service and care.

 In Zimbabwe, we are recognized as a company with integrity.
 We are committed to helping artists and their families find medical care and community support.

 A song by Neil Diamond comes to mind "America", and really that's what it's all about the American dream.
 And in our case, helping the Zimbabwean artists, these artists have God-given talents.

 These world masters, and as such, we need to promote their art to the world to show what creativity exists within these artists.

 And I'd like to take you on our journey and the number of little video clips over the next.
 I don't know how many months, but I hope you enjoy it.
 And thank you for watching.

 Hi, I'm Kim McDonald, managing director of Artistic Africa, talking to you right now from Zimbabwe, and the year is 2021.
 We've just had new year and we are having a major Corona (COVID) outbreak as in the whole world.

 Artistic Africa, last year, took it upon itself to finance a number of artists to the tune of $10,000.
 It was donated to them on a monthly basis to give them a subsistence allowance, because there is no tourism coming into Zimbabwe and their normal lines of income have dried up because of the Corona (COVID) virus.

 Pillar of support to me as a father and has been so supportive of his mother also.
 And I'd like to thank you, Mark, for your help in keeping this business going in these extreme times.
 Thank you also for watching our videos.
 Please keep watching.